+present, etc. In other words, the EPDP Team recommends that the additional data element be extensible, in principle.

-In the following recommendation, the EPDP Team outlines how a CP that wants to differentiate can do so by using a standardized data element.
-Some EPDP Team members are of the view that the use of such a standardized data element should be obligatory for those Contracted Parties that decide to differentiate, while other EPDP Team members are of the view that because there is no requirement to differentiate, there should not be a requirement to use a standardized data element, and a Contracted Party should be able to determine itself how to implement such a differentiation.
-The EPDP Team hopes to obtain further input on this question during the public comment period of whether 1) a standardized data element MUST be available for a Contracted Party to use, and 2) such a standardized data element MUST be used by those that want to differentiate.
-Aspects of the recommendation that the EPDP Team is looking for specific input on having been marked with , indicating the options that are under consideration.
+Do note that some EPDP Team members are of the view that the use of such a standardized data element should be obligatory for those Contracted Parties that decide to differentiate, while other EPDP Team members are of the view that because there is no requirement to differentiate, there should not be a requirement to use a standardized data element, and a Contracted Party should be able to determine itself how to implement such a differentiation8.

+For the purpose of obtaining community input, the EPDP Team is putting forward the following preliminary recommendation: